-The following table sets forth certain information with respect to the beneficial ownership of our common stock and non-voting common stock as of May 10, 2021, and as adjusted to reflect the sale of common stock in this offering, for:
+The following table sets forth certain information with respect to the beneficial ownership of our common stock as of 2021, and as adjusted to reflect the sale of common stock in this offering, for:

-- · each of our named executive officers; - each of our directors; - · all of our current directors and executive officers as a group; and - each person, or group of affiliated persons, who beneficially owned more than 5% of our common stock and non-voting common stock.
+- · each of our named executive officers; - each of our directors; - · all of our current directors and executive officers as a group; and - each person, or group of affiliated persons, who beneficially owned more than 5% of our common stock.

 We have determined beneficial ownership in accordance with the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Except as indicated by the footnotes below, we believe, based on information furnished to us, that the persons and entities named in the table below have sole voting and sole investment power with respect to all shares of common stock and non-voting common stock that they beneficially owned, subject to applicable community property laws.
-Applicable percentage ownership is based on 91,971,918 shares of our common stock and 5,988,378 shares of our non-voting common stock outstanding as of May 10, 2021, and assumes the conversion of all outstanding shares of preferred stock into an aggregate of 62,031,939 shares of our common stock and 5,988,378 shares of our non-voting common stock and 5,988,378 shares of our common stock will be issued by us in this offering; (ii) the underwriters will not exercise their option to purchase up to additional shares of common stock and (iii) none of our executive officers, directors or stockholders who beneficially own more than five percent of our common stock will participate in this offering.
-In computing the number of shares of common stock and non-voting common stock subject to options held by that person or entity that are currently exercisable or that will become exercisable within 60 days of May 10, 2021.
+Except as indicated by the footnotes below, we believe, based on information furnished to us, that the persons and entities named in the table below have sole voting and sole investment power with respect to all shares of common stock that they beneficially owned, subject to applicable community property laws.
+Applicable percentage ownership is based on shares of our common stock outstanding as of , 2021 and assumes the conversion of all outstanding shares of preferred stock into an aggregate of shares of our common stock.
+In computing the number of shares of common stock subject to options held by that person or entity that are currently exercisable or that will become exercisable within 60 days of 2021.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.
 Unless otherwise indicated, the address of each beneficial owner in the table below is c/o Flywire Corporation, 141 Tremont St #10, Boston, MA 02111.